by the Pool Service & Repair Experts at GL Pools

 No matter which pool filter you prefer, if you want to keep it functioning as efficiently as possible, the following are some useful tips to keep your pool filtration system running smoothly:

 Regular checkups and maintenance go a long way to preserve a healthy pool environment and avoid year-round pool algae treatment.
-And while the pool filtration process is automatic, several circumstances can arise and challenge its effectiveness.
+And while the pool water filtration process is automatic, several circumstances can arise and challenge its effectiveness.
 For starters, you don’t want your cleaner to have too much power while pulling in the air as it can cause it to climb out of the pool.
 If this happens, it can make the filter dirtier and decrease its effectiveness.
 It’s also important to ensure that your pump is getting enough water.
 If it doesn’t, this can cause cavitation which can damage internal components and require a pool pump repair, often with the impeller.
 Also worth noting is the impact of using a solar rooftop pool heater.
 Because the water has to travel further, it may reduce the flow and cause your pool filter to be less efficient.

 When maintaining an average-sized pool, the pump should be allowed to run for 8-10 hours during the summer and 6-8 hours in the winter.
 For three-fourths of that time, it should be set to 1500-2000 RPMs on variable speed and 2500-3200 for at least an hour to ensure the pool is turning over enough and that the cleaner is moving.
 Ideally, your pool should turn over 3-4 times daily, converting RPMs to gallons per minute to ensure this is the case.

-As part of your regular pool cleaning service schedule, our pool filter service will ensure optimal run times and pool filtration so that your pool is crystal clear and swim-ready, year-round.
+As part of your regular pool cleaning service schedule, our pool filter service will ensure optimal run times and pool water filtration so that your pool is crystal clear and swim-ready, year-round.
 For more information, contact us today.
 Our team of talented professionals is happy to answer any questions you may have as well as get you scheduled for your next pool filter service as soon as possible.